jupyterhub/binderhub/doc/setup-binderhub.rst

 .. important::

-    BinderHub assumes that the image_prefix contains an extra level for the project name such that: `gcr.io/<project-id>/<prefix>-name:tag`.
+    BinderHub assumes that `image_prefix` contains an extra level for the project name such that: `gcr.io/<project-id>/<prefix>-name:tag`.
     Hence, your `image_prefix` field should be set to: `your-registry.io/<some-project-name>/<prefix>-`.
     See `this issue <https://github.com/jupyterhub/binderhub/issues/800>`_ for more details.

     `<some-project-name>` can be completely arbitrary and/or made-up.
+    For example, it could be the name you give your BinderHub.
-    Without this, you may find that your BinderHub always rebuilds images instead of pulling them from the registry.
+    Without this extra level, you may find that your BinderHub always rebuilds images instead of pulling them from the registry.

 Install BinderHub
 -----------------